-Building a digital product takes a lot of time and effort.
-We know it very well.
+Developing a digital product takes a lot of time and effort.
 It’s no longer about the solution itself but about everything connected to it.
-In order to fight off the competition, let’s focus on a factor that has a crucial impact on the app success – its users.
+In order to fight off the competition, you have to focus on a factor that has a crucial impact on the app success – its users.
 That’s to say, when creating a product with a software development company, make the target audience your priority.
-And what’s a better way to do this than building an MVP?
+And what’s a better way to do this than building Minimum Viable Product (MVP)?